tongson/taarr/README.md

 # WHY

+I tried building by own Lua-based configuration management software.
+A few hundred commits in, I realized the oneshot nature of shell scripts more convenient.

-CFEngine, Puppet, Chef and others did not offer tangible advantages over a combination of rerun/bashing + drist.
+CFEngine, Puppet, Chef and others did not offer advantages over a combination of rerun/bashing + drist.
 Cons mostly outweight the pros.
 Slow and complicated are the common complaints.

-According to the Lindy effect, shell scripts, openssh and tar will outlive these mentioned CM software.
+According to the Lindy effect; shell scripts, openssh and tar will outlive these mentioned CM software.

-I tried building by own Lua-based configuration management software but found the oneshot nature of shell scripts more convenient.
+I mostly manage a handful of servers so `rr` serves my needs just fine.

 # TUTORIAL

 In the source tree, the *TUTORIAL* directory contains a hierarchy that persistently enables IP forwarding through sysctl upon the remote SSH host named *avocado*

+First you have to setup SSH public-key authentication for a remote host with hostname `avocado`.
+It's important that the hostnames match.

+Once that is done, you can proceed with the example:

     cd TUTORIAL
     rr avocado sysctl:apply